 This session enables participants to learn from practical examples, build ideas and approaches for new models of interactive delivery.
 With examples of practice from National Museums Scotland and the Baltic Centre for Contemporary Art, the session addresses what types of digital learning we want to continue, what the challenges are and how can we move towards a blended delivery model in the future.

 Game On: Creating playful and participatory online activities

 The Covid pandemic has forced museums to shift to a more active and engaging online presence.
 In this session, the Newark Museum of Art and Birmingham Museums Trust share how they have developed online games aimed at a younger and more diverse audience.
 They address the challenges and lessons, and discuss how digital technology can be used to create meaningful experiences beyond the pandemic.

 Embedding anti-racism in cultural arts organisations

 2020 saw an urgent focus on anti-racism across society.
 Many museums responded to this call for change, but it remains vital that organisations take sustained action for anti-racism.
 In this session, Laurent John and Natalya Best-Forbes share their experience leading change as part of the Somerset House Anti-Racism Task Force.

 Museums are often tasked with collecting and interpreting conflicts and controversies from history and the present day.
-In this session, Hannah Crowdy explains how National Museums Northern Ireland has approached curating conflict through an ethical lens and offers advice on how your museum can approach similar issues.
+In this session, Hannah Crowdy explains how National Museums NI has approached curating conflict through an ethical lens and offers advice on how your museum can approach similar issues.